ryanrocksforever/beverageBot/robot/config/README_AI_SETUP.md

 3. Use the available features:
    - **360° Surroundings Scan**: Click to perform a full environmental scan
    - **Navigate to Closest Human**: Click to start autonomous human-finding navigation
+   - **Explore Environment**: Click to start autonomous exploration with obstacle avoidance
    - **Stop AI Operation**: Emergency stop for any AI operation

 ## AI Output Display